8 Memorable Moments from a New Orleans Steamboat Tour

-List of Dinner Cruises available on TripShock.com
+List of New Orleans dinner cruises available on TripShock.com

 Websites like TripShock.com or neworleanspromocodes.com offer New Orleans dinner cruise coupons for up to 10% off, and maintain special group rates for parties of 15 or more.
 Whether choosing to partake in the Chalmette Battlefield Tour aboard the Creole Queen, or dance the night away on the Steamboat Natchez Evening Jazz Cruise, find great deals and up-to-the-minute availability online.

-If you're not sure which cruise to experience, check out our recent article comparing the Creole Queen and Steamboat Natchez.
-These two boats offer the most popular river cruises in New Orleans, LA.
+If you'd still like to weigh the options, check out our recent article comparing the two.
+Both boats offer the most popular tours in New Orleans, LA!

-Most major boat tours down the Mississippi River are located within waking distance of the French Quarter, including the Creole Queen which boards at #2 Poydras St. Riverwalk Dock, New Orleans.
+Most major boat tours down the Mississippi River are located within waking distance of the French Quarter, including the Creole Queen, which boards at #2 Poydras St. Riverwalk Dock, New Orleans.
 Before boarding the boat, take time to explore the area.
 It's not hard to find fun French Quarter things to do!

-Hit the famous Cafe Du Monde across from Jackson Square for a quick meal of coffee and beignets, or peruse Bourbon St for that perfect band or street performer.
+Hit the famous Cafe Du Monde across from Jackson Square for a quick meal of coffee and beignets, or peruse Bourbon Street for that perfect band or street performer.
 REMINDER: Guests should be at the docks at least 1 hour prior to departure time.

-Guests boarding a riverboat in New Orleans
+Guests boarding the Natchez for a New Orleans dinner cruise

 During evening cruises, experience the city at night, a stunning view perfect for romantic outings.
-If looking for exceptional New Orleans Photo Ops, the top deck of a New Orleans Riverboat is the place to be!
+If looking for exceptional New Orleans Photo Ops, the top deck of a New Orleans steamboat is the place to be!

 Riders can explore the Steamboat Natchez engine room - Photo from Flickr